c2m2/Neuro-VISOR/README.md

 ### Recommended for Running as a Standalone Application and in Unity Editor

-- Windows 10 or 11 64-bit - This program may be functional on other operating systems, but its performance is not guaranteed.
+- Windows 10 or 11 64-bit, or MacOS 64-bit - This program may be functional on other operating systems, but its performance is not guaranteed.
 The emulator functions have been tested on Ubuntu 16.04 LTS.

 - Relevant HMD software and drivers